judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 After that, head to the Dublin Castle around opening time.
 From there, enjoy Dublin's shopping district.
 Then we will go learn some about the modern history of Dublin at the Jameson Distillery and taste some Irish whiskeys.
 To close the day out, grab a beer at one of **the most interesting bars in the world**.

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-map-day-1.png alt="A walking map of things to do in Dublin between Dublin Castle and the Jameson Distillery on Bow.
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-map-day-1.png alt="A walking map of things to do in Dublin between Dublin Castle and the Jameson Distillery on Bow.
 St." %}(https://goo.gl/maps/k7hetkFAABJ2) Click on image to open interactive map on Google." %}

 ## Dublin Castle